Fostidich/FAI-23/II - Problem Solving/3 - Solving Problems by Searching.md

 - *m* is the maximum number of actions in any path,
 - *b* is the branching factor, which is the number of successors of a node.
 ## Best-first search
-A very simple approach is the one that chooses the following node to expand based on an evaluation function `f(n)`.
+A very simple approach is the one that chooses the following node to expand based on an evaluation function `f(n)`.<br>
 Each node given as input returns a value; the node with the minimum value is the one that is chosen next.